Refinitiv/refinitiv-ui/documents/src/pages/elements/dialog.md

 ## Accessibility
 ::a11y-intro::

-The Dialog component is assigned `role="dialog"` and has the properties `aria-labelledby`, `aria-describedby` and `aria-modal`.

-Focus is automatically directed to the modal dialog when it appears.
-When the component is active, focus is restricted to the dialog and returned to the triggering button when dismissed.
+`ef-dialog` is assigned `role="dialog"`.
+Focus is automatically directed to the dialog when it appears.
+When the dialog is active, focus is restricted to the dialog and returned to the triggering button when dismissed.

+### Notes for developers

+`ef-dialog` has provided the role and implemented keyboard navigation.
+You should apply accessibility on the dialog content following standard guidelines e.g. providing `aria-label` for form controls, setting correct `tabindex`.

 ::a11y-end::